Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
 OperatorId | string | Unique id of the staff updating the order substatus.
-OrderLineId* | int | Line item id of for which you want to update status SubStatus* | enum | New status of the order or order line item as configured in the CP.
-Either pass it at the order level or line-item.
-For example, `RJ` for rejected.
-You can find the configured sub-statuses in the CP Settings > Application settings > Order settings > Order Substatus
+OrderLineId* | int | Line item id of the order for which you want to update status SubStatus* | enum | New status of the order or order line item as configured in the CP.
+These can be predefined or user defined.
+You can either pass it at the order level or line-item.
+For example, `EX` for Order Expired, `SE` for Successful to ERP/POS, `RJ` for	Order Rejected, `FE` for Failed to ERP/POS, `IP` for In Progress. <br>
+You can find the predefined and user defined sub-statuses in the CP Settings > Application settings > Order settings > Order Substatus

 ## Update Shipment Trip Details